Is the M6 Toll Motorway free at night and at the weekend?

 The owners have said that journey time is cut by 25 minutes during normal travel conditions, but Christmas and other bank holidays could see greater time-saving as abnormal congestion clogs the roads around Birmingham.

-Do I pay the M6 Toll road both ways?
+Do I pay the toll both ways?

 Yes.
 The charge is payable in both directions.

-Do Blue Badge holders have to pay to use the M6 Toll Road?
+Do Blue Badge holders have to pay?

 Drivers with Blue Badges must apply and register before using the toll road if they are to avoid charges.